cdapio/cdap/cdap-docs/developer-guide/source/tools.rst

     cliConfig.getClientConfig().setAuthenticationClient(authenticationClient);
   }

-To see the properties supported by the Authentication Client, look at ConfiguringAuthClient_
+To see the properties supported by the Authentication Client, look at :ref:`Configuring Authentication Client <ConfiguringAuthClient>`

 .. _AuthClientPython: